 Bang Bang Chicken Bowl Recipe

-Why You Should Try This Bang Bang Chicken Bowl Recipe
+Why Bang Bang Chicken Bowl Recipe Is Worth It

 • 2 tablespoons cornstarch

-• This gives a light, crisp coating without deep frying.
+• This gives light crisp edges without deep frying.

 • 1 tablespoon soy sauce or tamari

-• 1 tablespoon neutral oil (avocado, canola, or vegetable)
+• 1 tablespoon neutral oil (avocado, canola, or light olive oil)

 • 1–2 tablespoons sriracha, to taste